 Let’s say that the asking price for this property in Beachwood is currently sitting at $700,000.
 So if we divide the net operating income of $60,000 by the asking price, we would receive a capitalization rate of .086 or 8.6%.

 Now that you know how to determine the capitalization rate of a property, you can use this math to see how this building compares to other similar properties in the area.
 If 8.6% is the going cap rate in the area but this property is sub-par compared to the other properties, then you may want a higher capitalization rate to make this property worth the investment.
 That means you would want a lower sales price.
-At $650,000 sales price the cap rate would be 9.2% which may make this investment worthwhile.
+At a $650,000 sales price, the cap rate would be 9.2% which may make this investment worthwhile.
 On the flip side, if this property is pristine, you may be willing to accept a lower cap rate.

 As you can see, determining the cap rate of an investment property in Chagrin Falls is a very effective tool.
 As a real estate investor, having this math to back up your investment is crucial.
 Remember this formula for obtaining an accurate capitalization rate and you will find yourself becoming a real estate professional in no time!